orbcode/orbuculum/README.md

   `-o, --output-file [filename]`: Record trace data locally.
 This is unfettered data directly from the source device, can be useful for replay purposes or other tool testing.

-  `-O "<options>" Run orbtrace on each detected connection of a probe, with the specified options.
+  `-O "<options>"`: Run orbtrace on each detected connection of a probe, with the specified options.

   `-p, --serial-port [serialPort]`: to use.
 If not specified then the program defaults to Blackmagic probe.